 Install Gibbon on CentOS 6

 Step 1.
 First of all, make sure that all packages are up to date.

 Step 2.
 Install LAMP server and include some PHP extensions.

 yum install mysql-server httpd php php-mysql yum install php-mbstring php-curl php-openssl php-zip php-gd php-dom php-xml php-intl php-json

 Start Apache and MySQL services:

 Step 3.
 Configuring MySQL.

-Next we will need to log in to the MySQL console and create a database for the Moodle.
+Next, we will need to log in to the MySQL console and create a database for Gibbon.
 Run the following command:

 This will prompt you for a password, so enter your MySQL root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Gibbon installation: